 Hypertension and cardiovascular disease increase clot risk

-In other words, when viral infections get loaded on top of their already low magnesium and acidic cell environments, they are more prone to hyper-inflammatory responses, increasing acidosis and consequent severity of symptoms.
+When viral infections get loaded on top of their already low magnesium and acidic cell environments, they are more prone to hyper-inflammatory responses, increasing acidosis and consequent severity of symptoms.
+Low magnesium itself is known to prime inflammatory responses to make us more sensitive and reactive to provocations.

 According to a new study in the Open Heart Journal 2020, “Hyperinsulinaemia decreases cholesterol sulfurylation to cholesterol sulfate, as low vitamin D regulation due to magnesium depletion and/or vitamin D sequestration and/or diminished activation capacity decreases sulfotransferase enzyme SULT2B1b activity, consequently decreasing plasma membrane negative charge between red blood cells, platelets and endothelial cells, thus increasing agglutination and thrombosis.”3